-Before his re-election as Supervisor, Stewart served as CEO of Keep Rockland Beautiful for ten years, leading community cleanup, beautification and educational efforts.
+Andy Stewart was elected as Orangetown Supervisor in November, 2011 and was re-elected two a second 2-year term in 2013.
+Prior to serving as Supervisor, Stewart was CEO of Keep Rockland Beautiful for ten years, leading community cleanup, beautification and educational efforts.
 Stewart worked closely with volunteer groups, schools, highway, building, and health departments to reduce blight and promote quality of life and environmental awareness.
-His recent work, removing several wrecked cars from the Sparkill Creek on Clausland Mtn, was featured in an episode of a reality TV series.
+His work removing several wrecked cars from the Sparkill Creek on Clausland Mountain, was featured in an episode of a reality TV series.

 Stewart served on the Orangetown Planning Board, participated in Leadership Rockland and the Pace University Land Use Leadership Alliance, chaired the Rockland County Water Quality Committee, and won the Journal News “40 Under 40 Award".

-Stewart's hobbies include sailing, brewing beer, hiking, playing ping pong and reading the news and poetry.
+Stewart's hobbies include sailing, brewing beer, hiking, jogging, playing ping pong and reading the news and poetry.